Axway/mft-convert/content/en/docs/TransferCFT/governance_services_intro/cg_register_overview.md

 - {{< TransferCFT/axwayvariablesComponentShortName >}} is configured to use the {{< TransferCFT/PrimaryCGorUM >}} {{< TransferCFT/suitevariablesPassPortName >}} service for access management.
 - {{< TransferCFT/axwayvariablesComponentShortName >}} is configured to use the {{< TransferCFT/PrimaryCGorUM >}} {{< TransferCFT/PrimarySentinel >}} for transfer monitoring.
 For Transfer CFT 3.2.2 and higher, a secured connection is used.

-These changes create two security profiles (CFTSSL) on the {{< TransferCFT/axwayvariablesComponentShortName  >}} (except when using a SAF- based PKI {{< TransferCFT/axwayvariablesComponentShortName  >}}).
+These changes create two security profiles (CFTSSL) on the {{< TransferCFT/axwayvariablesComponentShortName  >}} (except when using a SAF-based PKI {{< TransferCFT/axwayvariablesComponentShortName  >}}).
 The profiles are named SSL_DEFAULT; one profile is of type client and one is of type server.
 Their SSL version is TLSV1COMP.
 The configured cipher list is CIPHLIST= ('53','47') for {{< TransferCFT/axwayvariablesComponentShortName  >}} 3.1.2 and 3.1.3.
 The values represent the following cipher suites:

 The values represent the following cipher suites: